phundament/app/docs/51-docker.md

 ### Customizing startup and webserver configuration

+You can build your custom container image on top of the [Phundament 4 Docker container](https://registry.hub.docker.com/u/phundament/app/) ([repository](https://github.com/phundament/docker)).
+Just use the `FROM` instruction in your `Dockerfile`

+    FROM phundament/app

-Copy the startup files from the container into your `build/` directory.
+Start or use a running container to copy the startup files into your `build/` directory.

     docker cp app_web_1:/root/run.sh build/
     docker cp app_web_1:/etc/nginx/sites-available/default build/